TheArturthur/CoppermindScraper/Cosmere/Wayne.md

 Wayne is the best lay MeLaan has ever had.
 Wayne and MeLaan engaged in bondage, wherein Wayne was bound and had a safeword.
 Wayne's finances and investments at the time of his death ended up being worth around one hundred twenty million boxings.
+The [[Mistborn Adventure Game\|Mistborn Adventure Game]] supplement Alloy of Law claims that a twinborn with Wayne’s two powers is called a “Constant.”
+However, this term has never been used in the actual books.

 https://coppermind.net/wiki/Wayne